 It doesn’t take much to melt this Grandma’s heart.
-A few years ago, my Grands created these fingerpainted masterpieces.
+A few years ago, my Grandkids created these finger-painted masterpieces.
 I can still see in the painting how tiny their hands were.
 They grow up too fast, and preserving their work is important to me.
-I’ve wanted to frames these since… forever.
+I’ve wanted to frame these since… forever.
 And then I discovered that the canvas itself was stretched over a perfect frame.
-This DIY hack is called a reverse canvas.
+This DIY hack is called a reverse canvas and it’s a classy way to display their artwork.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.